-As of each of March 31, 2023 and December 31, 2022, we had \$1.5 million in restricted cash.
+As of June 30, 2023 and December 31, 2022, we had \$1.4 million and \$1.5 million, respectively, in restricted cash.
 The restriction is on cash held in China as a result of ongoing litigation with a spine products distributor in China related to our decision to exit our spine products business in China (see Note 13 for further information).